 The Best Time to Visit Greece

-There’s a wide range of superior accommodation on the Greek islands ranging from luxury, full service resorts with family suites, spas and private beaches, to villas with heated pools and lush gardens adorned with olive and fruit trees.
+the last few years have seen a growth in superior accommodation on the Greek islands ranging from luxury, full service resorts with family suites, spas and private beaches, to villas with heated pools and lush gardens adorned with olive and fruit trees.

 Emphasis is on meeting the needs of parents and children.
 Child-friendly resorts and villas are well equipped with baby essentials such as highchairs, cots, baby baths, beach toys and DVDs.
 Many places also provide childcare facilities such as kids clubs, crèches and babysitting services.